hantsy/spring-reactive-sample/docs/data/data-redis.md

 ReactiveRedisConnection conn = factory.getReactiveConnection();
 ```

-`ReactiveConnection` provides some reactive methods for redis operations.
+`ReactiveConnection` provides some reactive methods for Redis operations.

 For example, create a favorites list for posts.